Mohammad3id/100_days_of_swift/highlights.md

 2
 ```

-> Note: the passed value must be variable, not a constant.
-Also it should be marked with an & symbol to make sure we’re aware of the possibility of its change.
+> Note: the passed `inout` argument must be variable, not a constant.
+Also it should be marked with an `&` symbol to make sure we’re aware of the possibility of its change.

 # \# Day 6